YtenSoftware/Nety/sphinx-doc/intro.rst

 aaa schemes have a measurable affect on up time and beg for a tool to audit them.
 However, manually scrubbing configurations is a long and error-prone process.

-Audits aren't the only use for ciscoconfparse.
+Audits aren't the only use for nety.
 Let's suppose you are working on a design and need a list of dot1q trunks on a switch with more than 400 interfaces.
 You can't grep for them because you need the interface names of layer2 trunks; the interface name is stored on one line, and the trunk configuration is stored somewhere below the interface name.
-With ciscoconfparse, it's really this easy...
+With nety, it's really this easy...

 .. sourcecode:: python

-   >>> from ciscoconfparse import CiscoConfParse
+   >>> from nety import CiscoConfParse
    >>> parse = CiscoConfParse('/tftpboot/largeConfig.conf')
    >>> trunks = parse.find_parents_w_child("^interface", "switchport trunk")
    >>> for intf in trunks: